UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio

 \subsection{VLASS}

 The VLASS (Very Large Array Sky Survey; \citealt{lacy_karl_2020}) observes the entire sky at a declination $>-40$ degrees, covering a total area of 33,885 $\mathrm{deg^2}$.
 The observation frequency ranges $2-4$ GHz, with a central (reference) frequency of 3~GHz.
-In baseline configurations in B and BnA to compensate for the projection effect, an angular resolution of $2.5\arcsec$ has been reached. \apjsa{The total survey is divided into three epochs, which have been completed in October 2024, plus a further half-epoch observation.\footnote{https://science.nrao.edu/vlass/library/vlass-epoch-4-science-case} Plus the single-epoch rms sensitivity (root mean square error $1\sigma$) that reaches 120~$\mu$Jy, these features make VLASS the widest and most sensitive radio sky survey with an excellent resolution at 3~GHz \citep{de_gasperin_lofar_2021}.} Therefore, VLASS is ideal for serving as our reference radio source catalog.
+In baseline configurations in B and BnA to compensate for the projection effect, an angular resolution of $2.5\arcsec$ has been reached. \apjsa{This wide-area survey is divided into three epochs, all of which were completed by October 2024, along with an additional half-epoch observation.\footnote{https://science.nrao.edu/vlass/library/vlass-epoch-4-science-case} Combined with a single-epoch sensitivity (root mean square error, $1\sigma$) reaching 120~$\mu$Jy, these features make VLASS the widest and most sensitive radio sky survey with an excellent angular resolution at 3~GHz} \apjsb{(\citealt{lacy_karl_2020}; see also Figure~1 in \citealt{de_gasperin_lofar_2021} for comparisons of VLASS with other radio surveys).} Therefore, VLASS is ideal for serving as our reference radio source catalog.

-VLASS data release delivers quick look (QL) and single epoch (SE) images.
+VLASS data releases deliver quick look (QL) and single epoch (SE) images.
 QL images are products of the rapid-CLEAN process with a cell size of $1\arcsec$.
 SE images undergo deeper cleaning and self-calibration and reach a better cell size of $0.6\arcsec$.
-However, only an area of 1,000 $\mathrm{deg^2}$ is available in SE, we therefore only use QL products for the cross-match.
+However, since only an area of 1,000~$\mathrm{deg^2}$ is available in the SE images, we exclusively use QL products for the cross-match.
 We use the epoch 2 catalog (VLASS2 hereafter) since astrometric errors and underestimates of flux densities were previously present in epoch 1, and the final release of epoch 3 is unsettled.